AymanDasa/xamppDocker/README.md

 ## apache

 This service uses the official php 8.0.28-apache image and sets the working directory to C:\project\webhost\php\html.
-- It also maps the local ./app directory to /var/www/html inside the container.
+- It also maps the local C:\project\webhost\php\html  directory to /var/www/html inside the container.

 ## db